emarcey/cicerone/glossary/styles_formatted.md

 	- top-fermenting ale from Cologne (Köln), first brewed in the 1800s
 	- style is a protected category in Germany
 	- uses lagering techniques with ale yeast
+	- history
+		- goes back to 874 AD
+		- brewing office of Cologne, which already controlled kölsch pproduction, was first mentionedi n 1250
+		- 1396, reps of brewers' guild founded Kölner Brauer-Kooperation (Cologne Brewers Association), which still exists current_day
+			- 20 brewers, 11 of whom produce kölsch
+		- 1800s, Bohemian lager imports led Cologne brewers to develop a pale beer of their own
+			- this was the origin of the Kölsch 1986_cologne_brewers_renewed_definitions true_kölsch
+			- light-color, highly fermented, strongly hopped, bright, to-fermented Vollbier (beer with original gravity of 11-12%) service
+			- in 0.2 liter Stange
+who_is_allowed_to_produce
+			- Cologne brewers
+		- 1998, kölsch granted EU logo to be designated as protected category

 # Lambic